-Conceptual artist H.R.
-Giger would successfully sue 20th Century Fox 18 years later over his lack of screen credit on Alien: Resurrection (1997).
+H.R.
+Giger successfully sued 20th Century Fox eighteen years later, over his lack of screen credit on Alien Resurrection (1997).

 Many of the interior features of the Nostromo were inspired by images from airplane graveyards.

 H.R.
-Giger's initial designs for the facehugger were held by US Customs, who were alarmed at what they saw.
-Writer Dan O'Bannon had to go to LAX to explain to them that they were designs for a horror movie.
-The actual production design of the facehugger used by sculptors to make the real prop, was created by Dan O'Bannon himself, as O'Bannon had trained as a designer (Giger wasn't available in England at the time).
+Giger's initial designs for the facehugger were held by U.S. Customs, who were alarmed at what they saw.
+Dan O'Bannon had to go to Los Angeles International Airport, to explain to them that they were designs for a horror movie.
+The actual production design of the facehugger used by sculptors to make the real prop, was created by Dan O'Bannon, as O'Bannon had trained as a designer (Giger wasn't available in England at the time).

 For the awakening from hypersleep segment, Veronica Cartwright and Sigourney Weaver had to wear white surgical tape over their nipples so as not to offend certain countries.

-According to John Hurt in the DVD Documentary, he was considered at the beginning of casting to play Kane but had already committed to another film that was set to take place in South Africa, so Jon Finch got the role instead.
+According to Sir John Hurt in the DVD Documentary, he was considered at the beginning of casting to play Kane, but had already committed to another film that was set to take place in South Africa, so Jon Finch got the role instead.
 However, two separate incidents occurred which got Hurt the role.
-First was the fact that he was banned from South Africa because the country mistook him for actor John Heard who strongly opposed Apartheid (Hurt points out that he was opposed to it too, but was lucky enough not to get blacklisted) so he was unable to do the other film.
-Second, Finch became seriously ill from diabetes and had to pull out.
-Ridley Scott immediately contacted Hurt, pitched him the script over a weekend and Hurt arrived on the set Monday morning with little to no sleep to begin filming.
+First, was the fact that he was banned from South Africa because the country mistook him for John Heard, who strongly opposed Apartheid (Hurt points out that he was opposed to it too, but was lucky enough not to get blacklisted) so he was unable to do the other film.
+Second, Finch became seriously ill from diabetes, and had to pull out.
+Ridley Scott immediately contacted Hurt, pitched him the script over a weekend, and Hurt arrived on the set Monday morning with little to no sleep to begin filming.

-Dan O'Bannon was hyper-critical of any changes made to his script and, to be fair, he defended some aspects of the film that ended up being most iconic (including H.R.
+Dan O'Bannon was hypercritical of any changes made to his script and, to be fair, he defended some aspects of the film that ended up being the most iconic (including H.R.
 Giger's designs).
-Although he would come on set and nitpick, O'Bannon was generally welcomed by Ridley Scott until O'Bannon lost his temper and insulted Scott in front of the whole crew.
+Although he would come on-set and nitpick, O'Bannon was generally welcomed by Ridley Scott, until O'Bannon lost his temper and insulted Scott in front of the whole crew.
 The producers, including Walter Hill, had minimal respect for O'Bannon and largely ignored him, giving him little credit once the film became a success.

 The engines of the Narcissus coming to life was created by having water pour out of showers with strong arc lights around it.
 This gave the illusion that it was plasma.

-After the crew awakens from hyper-sleep, the navigator Lambert announces that the ship is "just short of Zeta 2 Reticuli."
-Zeta Reticuli is a real double-star system about 39 light-years from Earth, and has figured prominently in UFO lore.
+After the crew awakens from hypersleep, the navigator Lambert announces that the ship is "just short of Zeta 2 Reticuli."
+Zeta Reticuli is a real double-star system about thirty-nine light-years from Earth, and has figured prominently in U.F.O. lore.
 In the 1960s, Barney and Betty Hill claimed to have been abducted by "gray" aliens from Zeta Reticuli.

 Aside from being an easy-to-remember moniker for the ship's computer, another reason for the crew referring to it as "Mother" is the actual name of the computer: MU-TH-UR.
 This is printed in red lettering on the small access door that holds the computer card that Dallas and Ripley use to gain access to the control console room.

-Ridley Scott's 2003 director's cut largely came about when over 100 boxes of footage of his 1979 original were discovered in a London vault.
+Ridley Scott's 2003 Director's Cut largely came about, when over one hundred boxes of footage were discovered in a London vault.

 The screech of the newborn alien was voiced by animal impersonator Percy Edwards.
-He was personally requested by director Ridley Scott to do the sound effect and it was recorded in one take.
+He was personally requested by Ridley Scott to do the sound effect, and it was recorded in one take.

-The movie's Hungarian title translates back into English as "The 8th passenger is the Death;" all other Alien movies had titles that end with the word "death."
-Aliens (1986): "The Name of the Planet: Death"; Alien 3 (1992): "Final Solution: Death"; Alien: Resurrection (1997): "The Resurrection of Death."
+The movie's Hungarian title translates back into English as "The eighth passenger is the Death".
+All other Alien movies had titles that end with the word "death".
+Aliens (1986): "The Name of the Planet: Death"; Alien 3 (1992): "Final Solution: Death"; Alien Resurrection (1997): "The Resurrection of Death".
 The original releases ignored the word "Alien" from the title, but it gradually became reinserted after more people became familiar with the franchise's English name.
-Despite this, the Alien is again referred to as "Death" in the Hungarian title of AVP: Alien vs. Predator (2004): "The Death Against the Predator."
+Despite this, the Alien is again referred to as "Death" in the Hungarian title of AVP: Alien vs. Predator (2004): "The Death Against the Predator".

 In an interview for Métal Hurlant, Ridley Scott revealed that to make the action more realistic, the flight deck was wired so that flipping a switch in at one console would trigger lights somewhere else.
 The cast then developed "work routines" for themselves where one would trip a switch, leading another to respond to the changes at his work station and so on.